MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 It is well-known that `1` byte equals `8` bits.
 Moreover, there are two other size units in x86, a *word* which is `16` bits, that is, `2` bytes, and *doubleword* which is `32` bits, that is, `4` bytes.
 Some x86 instructions have multiple variants to deal with these different size units, while the functionality of an instruction is the same, the difference will be in the size of the data that a variant of instruction deals with.
 For example, the instruction `lods` has three variants `lodsb` which works a **b**yte, `lodsw` which works with a **w**ord and `loadsd` which works with a **d**oubleword.

-To simplify the explanation let's consider `lodsb` which works with a single byte, its functionality is too simple, it is going to read the value of the register `si`, it deals with it as a memory address and loads a byte from this content of memory address to the register `al`.
-The same holds for the other variants of `lods`, only the size of the data and the used registers are different, the register which is used in `lodsw` is `ax` ^[Because the size of `ax` is a **word**], while `lodsd` uses the register `eax` ^[Because the size of `eax` is a **doubleword**.]. ^[As fun exercise, try to figure out why are we explaining the instruction `lodsb` in this chapter, what is the relation between this instruction and the bootloader that we are going to write?
+To simplify the explanation let's consider `lodsb` which works with a single byte, its functionality is too simple, it reads the value of the register `si`, it deals with it as a memory address and transfers a byte from the content of memory address to the register `al`, finally, it increments the value of `si` by `1` byte.
+The same holds for the other variants of `lods`, only the size of the data, the used registers and the increment size are different, the register which is used in `lodsw` is `ax` ^[Because the size of `ax` is a **word**] and `si` is incremented by `2` bytes, while `lodsd` uses the register `eax` ^[Because the size of `eax` is a **doubleword**.] and `si` is incremented by `4` bytes. ^[As fun exercise, try to figure out why are we explaining the instruction `lodsb` in this chapter, what is the relation between this instruction and the bootloader that we are going to write?
 Hint: Review the code of `print_character_S_with_BIOS` and how to print a character by using BIOS services.
 If you can't figure the answer out don't worry, you will get it soon.]

 ### NASM's Pseudoinstructions